Does Homeowners Insurance Cover Storage Units?

 Do Insurance Policies Protect Items in Storage Units: Bottom Line

-Homeowners insurance offers limited protection for items in storage units, covering up to 10% of your personal property limit and only for covered events.
-Review your policy's off-premises terms, consider scheduling high-value items and explore standalone storage insurance if needed to avoid unexpected losses.
+Homeowners insurance offers limited protection for items in storage units, covering up to 10% of your personal property limit.
+Review your policy's off-premises terms, consider scheduling high-value items and explore standalone storage insurance when necessary.

 Compare Home Insurance Rates